Bringing It All Home.

 During this reign of terror he didn’t know whether he was bombing Syria or Iraq.
 He told his intelligence heads to ‘go back to school.’

-His policies and his rabble rousing words were applauded and mimicked by his white supremacist followers.
+His policies and his rabble rousing words were applauded and mimicked by his white supremacist followers .

 They had to carry the can while he could fly off into luxury and immunity.

-We know what the US is in line for, were he to get back in.
 After having incited an armed insurrection, he stands up on stage and says, “You put me back in office, and I will be your retribution.”
 Promising to be a dictator on day one of his re-election, He would threaten to “root out the communists, Marxists, fascists [sic] and the radical left thugs that live like vermin within the confines of our country that lie and steal and cheat on elections [sic]”.
-This is straight out of the authoritarian playbook.
-This is rhetoric going back to the 1920s and ’30s.
+He threatens to use military force against ‘the enemy from within’ and create what his campaign team call ‘a unified reich.’
+He has made repeated threats to seek revenge against his enemies who he claims have stabbed America in the back.

 Such destructiveness has lasting consequences for all young people born into an environment of pure extremism.